shrinerb/shrine/README.md

 end
 ```

-The above puts all promoting (uploading cached file to permanent storage) and
+The above puts promoting (uploading cached file to permanent storage) and
-deleting of files into background jobs using Sidekiq.
-Obviously instead of
+deleting of files for all uploaders into background jobs using Sidekiq.
-Sidekiq you can use [any other backgrounding library][backgrounding libraries].
+Obviously instead of Sidekiq you can use [any other backgrounding

-The main advantages of Shrine's backgrounding support over other file attachment
-libraries are:

-* **User experience** – Before starting the background job, Shrine will save the
-  record with the cached attachment so that it can be immediately shown to the
-  user.
-With other file upload libraries users cannot see the file until the
-  background job has finished.
-* **Simplicity** – Instead of shipping with workers for you, Shrine allows you
-  to write your own workers and plug them in very easily.
-And no extra
-  columns are required.
-* **Generality** – This setup will automatically be used for all uploaders,
-  types of files and models.
-* **Safety** – All of Shrine's features have been designed to take delayed
-  storing into account, and concurrent requests are handled as well.
+library][backgrounding libraries].

 ## Clearing cache